Cao Shui: Life

 He is a member of the China Writers' Association, China Film Association, and China Poetry Society.
-He is the chief editor of Great Poem and deputy editor in chief of Poetry Weekly, the largest online poetry magazine in the Sinosphere.
+He is the chief editor of Great Poem and deputy editor in chief of World Poetry, the chief editor of Global Poets.

+Due to his extensive participation in international poetry exchanges, Cao Shui is known as the "International Cao" in the Chinese poetry world.
+He has been invited to participate in the 34th Medellin International Poetry Festival, the 26th Havana International Poetry Festival, the 14th Kritya International Poetry Festival in India and the 4th Qinghai Lake International Poetry Festival,etc. He is Asian coordinator of World Poetry Movement, secretary general of Boao International Poetry Festival, executive president of the Silk Road International Poetry Festival and chairman of Beijing International Poetry Film Spring Festival Gala.

 Reception

-Cao Shui promotes the Great Poemism movement and is considered one of the leading poets of the Chinese pioneer poem movement.
+Cao Shui promotes the Great Poetry Movement, Poetry Film Movement and Dramatized Novel Movement.
+He is considered one of the leading poets of the Chinese pioneer poem movement.

 His novels The Secret of Heaven (trilogy) relay the history of human civilization.
 The trilogy received positive feedback from both critics and readers.
 He was recommended to Lu Xun Literary Institute, which is regarded as the "cradle of Chinese writers" for Chinese Course and English Course.

-Cao Shui's poetry has been translated to multiple languages including English, Japanese, Spanish, Arabic, Turkish, Croatian, Slovene, Korean, Vietnamese, Tibetan, Mongolian, Nuosu, Hungarian, French, Italian, Danish, Russian and Polish.
+Cao Shui's poetry has been translated to 30 languages including English, Japanese, Spanish, Arabic, German, Swedish, Portuguese, Hindi, Nepali, Greek, Bengali, Kazakh, Irish, Turkish, Croatian, Slovene, Korean, Vietnamese, Tibetan, Mongolian, Nuosu, Hungarian, French, Italian, Danish, Russian, Serbian, Kyrgyz, Albanian and Polish.
 Several of his novels have been adapted into films and TV series.
 He has also written many screenplays which have been made into dramas, films, and TV series.